ckampfe/b2/README.md

 pub async fn get<V: Serialize + DeserializeOwned + Send>(&self, key: &K) -> Result<Option<V>>
 pub async fn insert<V: Serialize + DeserializeOwned + Send>(&self, k: K, v: V) -> Result<()>
 pub async fn remove(&self, k: K) -> Result<()>
+pub async fn keys(&self) -> Vec<K>
 pub async fn contains_key(&self, k: &K) -> bool pub async fn merge(&self) -> Result<()>
 pub async fn flush(&self) -> Result<()>
+pub fn db_directory(&self) -> &Path
 ```

-For a given database, keys must all be the same type (i.e., all `String`, or whatever other type can implement `Serialize` and `DeserializeOwned`), but values can vary arbitrarily, again as long as they can be serialized and deserialized.
-This could change at some point, who knows.
-See the tests for examples of this.
+For a given database, keys must all be the same type (i.e., all `String`, or whatever other type can implement `Serialize` and `DeserializeOwned`).
+This may be relaxed at some point.

+Values can vary arbitrarily, again as long as they can be serialized and deserialized.
+This means that for values, B2 is effectively dynamically typed/late bound.
+Values on disk are just bytes, and they are given a type when you insert/get them.

-In terms of concurrency, right now this uses a `tokio::sync::RwLock`, so there can be: `(N readers) XOR (1 writer)`.
-Given Bitcask's model, it is possible to relax this so that there can be `(N readers) AND (1 writer)`, and I might do that in the future.
+In terms of concurrency, right now B2 uses a coarse-grained `tokio::sync::RwLock`, so there can be: `(N readers) XOR (1 writer)`.
+Given Bitcask's model, it should be possible to relax this so that there can be `(N readers) AND (1 writer)`, and I might do that in the future.

-By default it flushes every write to disk.
+By default B2 flushes every write to disk.
 This is slow, but leads to predictable read-after-write semantics.
-You can relax this (and increase write throughput) by changing an option.
+You can relax this (and increase write throughput at the expense of read-after-write serializability) by changing an option.

+See the Bitcask paper to understand in more detail why Bitcask's particular conception of a key/value store is unique and interesting and why it might or might not make sense for your requirements.

 ## is it any good? should I use it?

-Probably not!
-From what I can tell, it is API complete with respect to the Bitcask paper.
+Right now, probably not!
+From what I can tell, B2 is API complete with respect to the Bitcask paper.
 This does not mean it functions correctly.
 It is undertested.
-It uses a simple `tokio::sync::RwLock` internally so its concurrency story is weak.
-There are probably a bunch of other problems with it.
-Nonetheless, it is a tiny amount of code in comparison to other database systems, you can probably actually understand what this does just by reading the source.
+It uses a simple `tokio::sync::RwLock` internally so its concurrency story is weaker than it could be.
+There are probably other problems with it.
+Nonetheless, it is a tiny amount of code in comparison to other database systems (<1500 lines), so you can probably actually understand what this does just by reading the source.

 ## why